 Realtek HD Audio Manager not opening.

 Realtek HD Audio Driver is the most commonly used sound driver for managing the sound settings for the Windows system.
 Realtek High Definition Audio Manager comes packed along with the Realtek Audio driver.
-This basically is the most commonly used sound driver that is loaded with incredible features and supports a six-channel Digital to Analog Converter (DAC) with 16.20.24-bit Pulse Code Modulation in channel audio of 5.1.
+This is the most commonly used sound driver, loaded with incredible features and supporting a six-channel Digital to Analog Converter (DAC) with 16.20.24-bit Pulse Code Modulation for channel audio in 5.1.

-Fundamentally, the sound driver eases the sound control play on the Windows desktop and is known to offer high-quality sound to your system or headphone through the audio card.
+Fundamentally, the sound driver streamlines sound control on the Windows desktop and is known to deliver high-quality sound to your system or headphones via the audio card.
 It is tagged with your audio device or adapter to enhance the sound experience.
-Recently, Windows users have reported difficulty in accessing the sound driver.
-The users have also had the Realtek HD Audio Manager icon lost or gone astray from the taskbar, system tray, and notification section.
+Recently, Windows users have reported difficulty accessing the sound driver.
+Users have also had the Realtek HD Audio Manager icon go missing or disappear from the taskbar, system tray, and notification area.
 The issue might have probably been triggered either after the Windows update or due to a change in the native audio driver or sound card.

 You may want to create a system restore point before you begin.